 9-11 Memorial Stair ClimbClayton Stair Climb

-On Sunday, September 13, 2015, the Clayton Fire Department will host the fourth annual 9/11 Memorial Stair Climb to benefit the National Fallen Firefighters Foundation and local charities.
+On Sunday, September 11, 2016, the Clayton Fire Department will host the fifth annual 9/11 Memorial Stair Climb to benefit the National Fallen Firefighters Foundation and local charities.
 Members of the fire service and EMS will convene in Clayton to pay tribute to their fallen brethren by climbing 110 stories in the Pierre Laclede Building.
 Some may carry breathing apparatus, fire hose or other firefighting equipment; many will be in full turnout gear.
 Each participant however, will carry a photo and biographical sketch of one of the 343 FDNY firefighters lost at the World Trade Center collapse on September 11th, 2001.

 The stair climb was chosen for two primary reasons:

 The FDNY firefighters on 9/11 were forced to climb the stairs to rescue and evacuate people, as well as reach the fire floors.Registration is limited to firefighters and EMS personnel until August 1st, after which, the event will be open to the public.
 Participants must be a minimum of 18 years old and should be in top physical condition as this is an extremely demanding event.
 Participants are encouraged to wear full turnouts, SCBA and carry an additional piece of high-rise firefighting equipment.
 However, you may climb in your station uniform or regular exercise clothing and tennis shoes.